Forksville General Store

 Since moving from South Philadelphia and purchasing the property in 1999, Big Mike & Family have continued to renovate the building, including installing a steal support beam to maintain the well being of the old structure.
 The dining room, located inside of the store front, was created by using old barn board which had been reclaimed from a local 1850's barn being torn down, and it's walls adorned with old Philadelphia photos to tie in Big Mike's roots and South Philly heritage.

-Not only does Big Mike's Steaks & Hoagies at The Forksville General Store & Restaurant offer indoor seating, but you have the option to order take-out and dine at the outdoor picnic seating area located along the picturesque Loyalsock Creek.
+Not only does Forksville's Big Mike's Steaks & Hoagies offer indoor seating, but you also have the option to order take-out and dine at the outdoor picnic seating area located along the picturesque Loyalsock Creek.
+Dogs are welcome to the outdoor dining area and we also offer, "Puppy Bowls" on our menu for your furry friend to enjoy!

 Harold "Red" Grange, nicknamed "The Galloping Ghost", was born in Forksville, Pennsylvania on June 13th, 1903.
 During his young childhood, Red's father moved the family to Illinois.